pchat-imm/quectel_rm510q_gl/README.md

 ## successful test case
 - quectel + sim 5G to internet
+	- to ping
+	- to iperf (in the same network, not yet on NSTDANetWiFi)
 - quectel + sysmocom sim to srsRAN4G

 ## 1. setup data connection